egordm/boosters/docs/research/gblinear/training/coordinate-descent.md

 | Elastic Net | Sparse AND stable | Two hyperparameters |

 Elastic net gets the best of both: it can zero out irrelevant features (like L1) while remaining stable when features are correlated (like L2).

+### Handling Collinear Features

+**Invariant**: Coordinate descent does not require features to be linearly independent.

+In classical linear regression, perfect collinearity (one feature is a linear combination of others) makes the solution undefined — the design matrix $X^TX$ is singular.
+However, elastic net regularization resolves this:

+$$
+(X^TX + \lambda_2 I)^{-1}
+$$

+The L2 term $\lambda_2 I$ ensures the matrix is always invertible.
+This means:

+- **With $\lambda_2 > 0$**: Training always converges, even with perfectly collinear features
+- **Practical implication**: No need to explicitly remove correlated features before training
+- **Weight distribution**: Among collinear features, L2 spreads weights evenly; L1 tends to select one and zero others

+The L1 component provides an additional benefit: it can automatically select among correlated features, effectively performing feature selection during training.

 ---